jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### ZFS

 A third alternative is a filesystem originally developed by Sun, called ZFS.
 ZFS is an elegantly designed filesystem.   *"ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
-The features of ZFS include protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, Software based RAID,(RAID-Z)[^129]."*
+The features of ZFS include protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, Software based RAID, (RAID-Z)[^129]."*

 ZFS was developed by Sun and inherited by Oracle.
-It is not licensed under the GPL but under a Sun/Oracle license called [CDDL](https://en.wikipedia.org/wiki/Common_Development_and_Distribution_License "CDDL"), which is similar to GPL, but allowed Sun and Oracle to include propriatary parts of the Operating System with opensource code.
+It is not licensed under the GPL but under a Sun/Oracle license called [CDDL](https://en.wikipedia.org/wiki/Common_Development_and_Distribution_License "CDDL"), which is similar to the GPL, but allowed Sun and Oracle to include propriatary parts of the operating system with opensource code.
 This prevented ZFS from being adopted natively into the Linux kernel because of the GPL incompatability.
-FreeBSD didn't have this restriction under the BSD license and they have had native kernel based support for ZFS since version 8 of FreeBSD.
 The argument of integrating CDDL based ZFS code into GPLv2 Linux Kernel was extensive with the FSF coming down in opposition of Ubuntu's interpretation of the GPL.

 * [GPL Violations Related to Combining ZFS and Linux](https://sfconservancy.org/blog/2016/feb/25/zfs-and-linux/ "GPL Violations Related to Combining ZFS and Linux")
 * [Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS](https://www.fsf.org/licensing/zfs-and-linux "Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS")
 * [Ubuntu ZFS announcement](https://blog.ubuntu.com/2016/02/16/zfs-is-the-fs-for-containers-in-ubuntu-16-04 "Ubuntu ZFS Annoucement")

-Recently Ubuntu Linux added an additional repository that you can manually add to your system to include the CDDL licensed ZFS code on Linux as a loadable kernel module.
-You can load the module, you just can't install your operating system on ZFS natively while installing because the module isn't included in the Linux kernel.
-Here is an example to install the ZFS PPA, load the module and then format and create a zpool logical mirror (RAID1) in 5 steps,  tutorial comes from here: [https://wiki.ubuntu.com/Kernel/Reference/ZFS](https://wiki.ubuntu.com/Kernel/Reference/ZFS "ZFS Tutorial")
+FreeBSD didn't have this restriction under the BSD license and they have had native kernel based support for ZFS since version 9 of FreeBSD and is a supported filesystem type on MacOS.
+As of Ubuntu 16.04, you can install ZFS via apt-get and include the CDDL licensed ZFS code on Linux as a loadable kernel module.
+Ubuntu now supports the root parition being ZFS as well.
+Here is an example to install the ZFS module, load the module, and then format and create a zpool logical mirror (RAID1) in a few steps,  tutorial comes from here: [https://wiki.ubuntu.com/Kernel/Reference/ZFS](https://wiki.ubuntu.com/Kernel/Reference/ZFS "ZFS Tutorial").

 ```bash
 sudo apt install zfsutils-linux